 The village of Nako is a tiny cluster of houses made of stone and wood which makes a simple walk through the village a fun maze activity.
 Where in each lane has a story of its own to discover.
 From cows and donkeys posing for a selfie to kids place outside their homes.
 Getting lost is an absolute must thing to do in Nako.

 There is no better way to experience the Himalayan life than by living with the locals.
 Nako has plenty of home stays which offer not all a great experience but also a comfortable bed and a home-cooked meal.

 Talk to a local

 The locals from the village are very friendly and are always willing to have a quick chat.
 “Julley” which means hi or hello in Tibetian is an excellent way to start the conversation.
 The elders from the village are the best to talk to and get all your questions answered.

 The entire village has plenty of tiny prayer wheels which when rotated clockwise is believed to bring good karma.

 At the heart of the village is a tiny sacred lake which is fed by melting glacier water and is generally deep green in colour.
 The lake is a must-visit and an ideal place to spend a couple of hours doing some much needed, soul searching.

 Grab a couple of flat surfaces pebbles from around the lake and try bouncing it over the water.

-The mountains around Nako has plenty of short hike which will give travellers a bird’s eye view of the entire village.
-It’s a must do for the adrenaline junkies.
+The mountains around Nako has plenty of short hikes which will give travellers a bird’s eye view of the entire village.
+It’s a must-do for the adrenaline junkies.